TechLadies/ruby-workshop-2017/notes/ruby_101.md

 ```

 > **Extras**
-> Try to spice things up even more
+> Try to spice things up even more.
 > Modify the code so that players have to proclaim their love for Ruby to world if they roll a 2 (but the game should go on)

 ## Functions